-Given above is the screenshot of default MySQL command line.
+Given above is the screenshot of the default MySQL command line.

-MySQL is a component of LAMP(an acronym for Linux, Apache, MySQL, Perl/PHP/Python) web service stack.
+MySQL is a component of the LAMP (an acronym for Linux, Apache, MySQL, Perl/PHP/Python) web service stack.
 It is employed in many database-driven web apps like Drupal, Joomla, WordPress, etc. A lot of popular websites including Google, Facebook, Twitter also use MySQL.